Mino260806/KeyboardGPT/README.md

 ## Usage Guide

-Open any editable text in your keyboard, and type
+Open any editable text (like translate, search gif, etc) in your keyboard, and type

 ```
 ? your prompt